 Still only 26, Kulikov remains an interesting option for teams.
 While he wasn’t great as a puck mover, he did play top-4 minutes for Buffalo (~21 min/game in 2016/17) against solid QoC.
 If he can regain his form from 2 years ago (still only 26), he would make a serviceable 3rd pairing defenseman with potential to move up.

 Cody Franson (29, RHD)

-Franson may be one of the sneakiest targets in the 2017 free agent class.
+Franson may be one of the sneakier targets in the 2017 free agent class.
 He’s coming off a 2-year contract with a cap hit of just above $3M per season.
-While he didn’t play top line minutes (averaged 18 min/game in 2016/17), Franson played a solid defensive game against good QoC.
+While he didn’t play top line minutes (averaged 18 min/game in 2016/17), Franson fared decently against solid QoC.
 He started 35% of shifts in the defensive zone (vs only 31% in the o-zone) and still scored a 3-year avg PMF of +3.16.
-Those are strong numbers.
 Let’s dive into that impact:

 WITH Franson on the ice, Sam Reinhart and Jack Eichel had Corsi For % of 55.9% and 52.5%, respectively.

 WITHOUT Franson on the ice, those numbers drop to 46.1% and 45.3%, respectively.